easy30/easy-mybatis/README.md

 }
 ```

+Define annotations on properties:

-createTime - set record create time when insert.
-So set @ColumnDefault(insertValue = "now()") on the field.
+createTime - Record create time. @ColumnDefault(insertValue = "now()") means set to now() when insert.

-updateTime - update time when record changes, no spite of insert or update, So set  @ColumnDefault("now()") on the field.
+updateTime - update this column when insert or update, So set  @ColumnDefault("now()") on the field.

 ```java
     import com.cehome.easymybatis.DialectEntity;